fuchsst/bmap_mcp/concept/BMAD-project-breakdown.md

 Okay, I can outline the project structure and key Python code for a BMAD MCP server based on the provided implementation guide.

 The BMAD MCP Server is designed to expose the BMAD methodology as a set of standardized tools, allowing AI systems to interact with structured project development workflows.
 It utilizes Python, CrewAI for agent orchestration, and FastMCP for handling the Model Context Protocol.
-Artifacts and project state are managed within a `.bmad` directory in the project root, primarily using Markdown and JSON files.
+BMAD tools will generate artifact content and suggest paths/metadata, but the AI assistant (via the IDE) will be responsible for the actual file writing, allowing user review and modification.
+The server tools will read existing artifacts from the `.bmad` directory for context.

 ---
 ## Project Structure 🏗️